-Ivana Brlić-Mažuranić (1874–1938) was a Croatian children's writer and poet.
-Many generations of her family were notable literati, linguists, public and political figures.
-The girl received an excellent home education and was fluent in several languages.
-Following in the footsteps...
+Ivana Brlić-Mažuranić (1874–1938) — Croatian children's writer and poet.
+Many generations of her family were known literati, linguists, and public and political figures.
+The girl received an excellent home education and spoke several languages fluently.
+Following in the footsteps of...

-of her famous relatives, she became interested in literature from a young age: Ivana wrote essays, poems, stories, and novels.
-The writer's work was predominantly aimed at a child audience.
-Through her own children, she explored the purity of the child's soul and the peculiarities of a child's perception of the world.
+her famous relatives, she became fascinated with literature from a young age: Ivana wrote essays, poems, stories, and novels.
+The writer's work was predominantly aimed at a children's audience.
+From the example of her own children, she grasped the purity of a child's soul and the peculiarities of a child's worldview.
 In 1902, her first collection of stories and songs for the youngest readers was published.
 Brlić-Mažuranić's works were highly appreciated by the public, and she continued to publish.
-Ivana was nominated for the Nobel Prize twice, and her works have been translated into many languages.
-In 1916, a collection of her fairy tales "Tales of Long Ago" was published, considered the pinnacle of the writer's literary work; it brought her the greatest fame.
+Ivana was nominated for the Nobel Prize twice, and her works were translated into many languages.
+In 1916, her collection of fairy tales "Tales of Old" was published, considered the pinnacle of the writer's literary creativity; it brought her the greatest fame.

 This edition includes six of her magical Croatian fairy tales.
-The pages of the collection await readers with dangerous adventures, wondrous prophecies, unbreakable vows, and examples of true friendship.
-The fairy tales in the collection are imbued with the spirit of magic; they introduce extraordinary beings from the legends of ancient Slavs: powerful gods, brave heroes, nimble household spirits, and treacherous devils.
-The wonderful illustrations by Vladimir Kirin, which detail the mythical heroes and described events, help to immerse the reader in a fairy-tale reality.
+On the pages of the collection, readers will encounter dangerous adventures, wondrous prophecies, unbreakable oaths, and examples of true friendship.
+The fairy tales in the collection are imbued with a spirit of magic; they introduce extraordinary beings from the legends of ancient Slavs: powerful gods, brave heroes, nimble household spirits, and treacherous demons.
+Beautiful illustrations by Vladimir Kirin, depicting mythical heroes and described events in detail, help to immerse one in the fairy-tale reality.

-Ivana Brlić-Mažuranić (1874–1938) was a Croatian children's writer and poet.
-Many generations of her family were notable literati, linguists, public and political figures.
-The girl received an excellent home education and was fluent in several languages.
-Following in the footsteps of her famous relatives, she became interested in literature from a young age: Ivana wrote essays, poems, stories, and novels.
-The writer's work was predominantly aimed at a child audience.
-Through her own children, she explored the purity of the child's soul and the peculiarities of a child's perception of the world.
+Ivana Brlić-Mažuranić (1874–1938) — Croatian children's writer and poet.
+Many generations of her family were known literati, linguists, and public and political figures.
+The girl received an excellent home education and spoke several languages fluently.
+Following in the footsteps of her famous relatives, she became fascinated with literature from a young age: Ivana wrote essays, poems, stories, and novels.
+The writer's work was predominantly aimed at a children's audience.
+From the example of her own children, she grasped the purity of a child's soul and the peculiarities of a child's worldview.
 In 1902, her first collection of stories and songs for the youngest readers was published.
 Brlić-Mažuranić's works were highly appreciated by the public, and she continued to publish.
-Ivana was nominated for the Nobel Prize twice, and her works have been translated into many languages.
-In 1916, a collection of her fairy tales "Tales of Long Ago" was published, considered the pinnacle of the writer's literary work; it brought her the greatest fame.
+Ivana was nominated for the Nobel Prize twice, and her works were translated into many languages.
+In 1916, her collection of fairy tales "Tales of Old" was published, considered the pinnacle of the writer's literary creativity; it brought her the greatest fame.

 This edition includes six of her magical Croatian fairy tales.
-The pages of the collection await readers with dangerous adventures, wondrous prophecies, unbreakable vows, and examples of true friendship.
-The fairy tales in the collection are imbued with the spirit of magic; they introduce extraordinary beings from the legends of ancient Slavs: powerful gods, brave heroes, nimble household spirits, and treacherous devils.
-The wonderful illustrations by Vladimir Kirin, which detail the mythical heroes and described events, help to immerse the reader in a fairy-tale reality.
+On the pages of the collection, readers will encounter dangerous adventures, wondrous prophecies, unbreakable oaths, and examples of true friendship.
+The fairy tales in the collection are imbued with a spirit of magic; they introduce extraordinary beings from the legends of ancient Slavs: powerful gods, brave heroes, nimble household spirits, and treacherous demons.
+Beautiful illustrations by Vladimir Kirin, depicting mythical heroes and described events in detail, help to immerse one in the fairy-tale reality.

 Be the first to know about our current discounts, offers and new products!